 Electronic signatures facilitate rapid and efficient signing of documents, more commerce, and a great deal of flexibility to tailor tools and protocols across an organization.
 In recent years, the practice of and market for electronic signatures has exploded, and many technology analysts predict this trend will continue into the future.

-The transition, however, has not been easy for some, and many business technologies have yet to be phased out.
-Signatures, faxing, scanners, and landlines are all antiquated business technologies that have yet to become fully phased out.
-There are plenty of new technological solutions that effectively eliminate the need to keep up with these methods but the adoption rate has been relatively slow, which comes to the detriment of business speed and efficiency.
+The transition from wet ink signatures, though, has not been easy for some.
+Many business technologies have yet to be phased out.
+File cabinets, wet ink signatures, faxing, scanners, and landlines are all antiquated business technologies that have yet to become fully phased out.
+A range of new technological solutions essentially eliminate the need to keep up with these methods but the adoption rate has been relatively slow, which comes to the detriment of business speed and efficiency.

 “Conformed signature” almost sounds like an oxymoron.
 A conformed signature is a typewritten signature indicating that the original version of the document has been signed by the appropriate party, and it should be maintained with the records of the company.
 A conformed signature replaces the traditional “wet” signature line with a typed name preceded with a “/s/” designation.
 A conformed signature usually looks similar to this example: